 A century of electronic music

 As the first manufactured electronic instrument, the theremin is the cornerstone of all electronic music that followed.
-To mark the centenary of the theremin's invention (1919-20), the Radio Science Orchestra presents THEREMIN 100: an audio-visual spectacular saluting a century of electronic music.
+To mark the centenary of the theremin's invention (1919-20), we present THEREMIN 100: an audio-visual spectacular saluting a century of electronic music.

 1919-1929: Music from the Ether

 In 1919, Russian radio engineer, cellist and visionary Lev Termen (later Leon Theremin, 1896-1993) stumbles on the secret of drawing music from the charged air.
 His invention astonishes scientists and concert-goers alike.
 Lenin summons Termen to the Kremlin for a private demonstration.
 Convinced of the instrument's potential to project Soviet power and transform the country's flagging economy, the Soviet government sends Theremin on a state-sanctioned world tour; he astounds the audiences of Paris, Cologne, Berlin and London; he crosses paths with Albert Einstein, Sergei Rachmaninoff, George Gershwin, Maurice Martenot and George Bernard Shaw; newspapers excitedly prophesy the extinction of the orchestral; electricity (and music) are in the air.